codywall/personal-portfolio/README.md

 ## Contact

-Connect with me on [LinkedIn](https://www.linkedin.com/in/codycwall) if you would like more information about me.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/codycwall)!